Stardown-app/Stardown/docs/develop.md

 1. Make sure the tests pass with `npm test`
 2. Update the `VERSION` variable in [../src/version.js](../src/version.js)
-3. Run `npm run check-version` to make sure the new version is correctly formatted.
+3. Run `npm run check-version` to make sure the new version is correctly formatted
 4. If the new version is a stable release
     1. Update the "version" properties in the manifests
     2. Update [../src/updated.html](../src/updated.html)